stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 To initiate a redemption request:

 1. Navigate to the "Redeem" section of the STAB3L platform
-2. Select the CU tokens you want to redeem
+2. Select the amount of sSTB tokens you want to redeem
-3. Specify the amount of tokens to redeem
+3. Choose a provider from the available options
 4. Review the redemption details, including:
    - Provider information
    - Compute resource specifications